 In today’s post, I thought I’d talk about another aspect of this garden – using the very-gray colored dymondia margaretae as a lawn substitute.

 And not just the ground cover itself, but the tricks I use to keep the color looking lush.

 But first, a little background and a few before & afters…

-Their home is located on a busy corner within a stone’s throw of two nearby schools, giant picture windows throughout the house and a low, 4-high wall surrounding most of the garden (a Lookiloo’s fantasy!)
-What this translated into was the homeowners being on constant display to traffic and pedestrians alike.
+My client’s home is located on a busy corner within a stone’s throw of two nearby schools, giant picture windows throughout the house, and a low, 4-high wall surrounding most of the garden (a Lookiloo’s fantasy)!

 Shades of gray

 First, it’s important to realize that there are different shades of gray ranging from light & bright, to mid-level gray, and all the way to dark, charcoal-like foliage.

 And because of this range, not all grays are alike!

 It’s perfectly okay to use plenty of gray plants in the garden as long as you vary the shading.
 No one really wants to look at one bright gray plant after another without a place for the eye to rest.
 Just remember to use plenty of mid-level and dark gray plants sprinkled throughout.

 In order to prevent gray colors from creating a ‘pass the sunglasses’ effect in your garden it’s important to include plenty of nearby plants that have deep, rich colors, such as burgundy, green and purple.